-Milestones that are included in the CIWP may need to be changed.
-Milestones might need to be rescheduled.
-Milestones might be removed and replaced with a different Milestones because the principal and Instructional Leadership Team (ILT) decide that the other Milestones will be more effective.

-Minor changes in the CIWP can be made without notifying the Network, but it is helpful to keep the Network informed of changes, particularly since they need to be monitored.
+Action steps that are included in the CIWP may need to be changed, rescheduled or removed and replaced because the principal and Instructional Leadership Team (ILT) decide that the other action steps will be more effective.
+Minor changes in the CIWP can be made without approval of the LSC or notifying the Network, but it is helpful to keep the LSC and the Network informed of changes, particularly since they need to be monitored.

-If there is a change in the activities planned for the CIWP, the budget may need to be adjusted.
+If there is a change in the action steps planned for the CIWP, the budget may need to be adjusted.
 However, all changes must be within the requirements for each budget source and consistent with the Strategy.